danilo-dessi/skg/README.md

-This repository contains the source code developed for wrapping tools and make operations that build a Scientific Knowledge Graph about the Semantic Web domain.
+This repository contains the source code developed for wrapping tools and perform our pipeline that builds a Scientific Knowledge Graph about the Semantic Web domain.
 The results of this research work have been published in:

 If you use our work please cite us with:
 ```